Help Build The Future In Biological Sciences

 Your gift to the Gopi K. Podila Research Award helps the Department recognize outstanding undergraduate and graduate students in biological sciences.
 This award is dedicated in memory of Dr. Podila, in recognition of his contributions to undergraduate and graduate student research and his high standards of scholarship.
 It is given in recognition of the student's high standard of scholarship, as demonstrated by the individual for whom the award is named and dedicated.
 The award is given annually to student(s) demonstrating outstanding dedication and potential for biological research and helps support them to undertake research projects.

-The Medical Technology/Medical Laboratory Science Fund supports special projects and recruitment for the medical technology/medical laboratory sciences (MLS) program.
-It supports student field trips to hospitals, provides for upgrades in the MLS laboratory, augments support for MLS professional visits to campus, and provides the base for an active departmental recruitment program in medical technology/MLS.
+Give now to the Medical Technology/Laboratory Science Fund.
+Your gift supports special projects and recruitment for the medical technology/medical laboratory sciences (MLS) program, such as student field trips to hospitals, equipment upgrades in the MLS laboratory, visits by MLS professionals to campus, and recruitment of prospective students into MLS.

 The Jack Holland Endowed Scholarship, established in honor of Dr. Jack Holland, Professor of Medical Technology (1966-1988) is awarded to an outstanding first-year medical laboratory sciences student, based on professional attitude, communication skills and academic grade point.